 Take them as directed.
 For instance, some medications should be taken with food.

 You should go see your provider again in 2–3 weeks.
 By this time, symptoms should have improved.
 An infection that lasts longer may signal a more serious problem.

 Avoid tobacco smoke.
 If you smoke, quit.
 Stay away from smoky places.
 Ask friends and family not to smoke around you, or in your home or car.

-Ask your health care provider about getting a yearly flu shot, and possibly a pneumoccocal or pneumonia shot.
+Ask your provider about getting a yearly flu shot, and possibly a pneumoccocal or pneumonia shot.

-Wash hands often.
+Wash your hands often.
 This helps reduce the chance of picking up viruses that cause colds and flu.

 Symptoms worsen, or you have new symptoms

 Breathing problems worsen or become severe

 Symptoms don’t improve within a week, or within 3 days of taking antibiotics.